-Other auditors previously audited Fayetteville State University Housing Foundation, LLC's 2019 financial statements and expressed an unmodified audit opinion on those audited financial statements in their report dated August 16, 2019.
-In our opinion, the summarized comparative information presented herein as of and for the year ended June 30, 2019, is consistent, in all material respects, with the audited financial statements from which it has been derived.
+We have previously audited Fayetteville State University Housing Foundation, LLC's 2021 financial statements, and we expressed an unmodified audit opinion on those audited financial statements in our report dated September 10, 2021.
+In our opinion, the summarized comparative information presented herein as of and for the year ended June 30, 2021, is consistent, in all material respects, with the audited financial statements from which it has been derived.